danielfrost12/Infographic/README.md

 # Infographic
 The infographic highlights most used words, frequency of word choice, and capitalized vs. non-capitalized word usage within a .txt file

-Have to download graphics module prior: https://github.com/jminz/graphics.py
+Have to download graphics module prior to folder running program: https://github.com/jminz/graphics.py